parisodlab/dry-guide/docs/intro.md

 All of the above, plus you will be expected to:

-Maintain the list of lab members updated (including the biol-parisodgp mailing list, elabWTF, slack et al, and access to lab infrastructures through magnetic locks by informing Eirini with name and duration, ...)
+Maintain the list of lab members updated (including access to the biol-parisodgp mailing list, Sharepoint database, Teams et al, and access to lab infrastructures through magnetic locks by informing the administrative assistant with the name and expected duration of the project in the lab, ...)

 Maintain the lab internal database and routines updated, with proper archiving of samples and protocols.
 Order main consumables.
 Keep this manual up to date.

 Help to maintain an atmosphere of professionalism within the lab.
 Oversee the scheduling and training of newcomers in the lab.
 Ensures proper reporting before the leaving of a lab member.

 Assist other lab members with data collection, storage or analysis.
-Work on your own research project.
+Work on own research project.

 ### _1.7 Undergraduate students and research assistants (s.l.)_